Ziad Hayek

+Ziad-Alexandre Hayek (Arabic: زياد حايك; born on 27 January 1959) was Secretary General of the Republic of Lebanon's High Council for Privatization and PPP from 2006 until he was nominated to be President of the World Bank in February 2019.
 In 2014, he was made Officer of the National Order of the Cedar, the highest state order of Lebanon.
+He is married to Soheila Hayek, the global president of YMCA.

-Early life and education
+Early life

 Hayek was born in Beit Chabeb, Mount Lebanon.
 He attended the Collège Mariste Champville and graduated with a Baccalauréat degree in Experimental Sciences.
 His father, Salah Youssef Hayek, an amateur boxer and actor turned industrialist, and his mother, Essaaf Hanna Hayek, decided to flee Lebanon with their children during one of the fiercest battles of the Lebanese Civil War in 1976.
-They boarded a boat that took them to Cyprus as refugees.
+They boarded a boat that took them to Cyprus.
 The family later settled in Monterrey, Mexico, where Hayek attended university at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM).
 Then, the family emigrated again, this time to Houston, Texas, where Hayek attended the University of Houston.
 Hayek went on to attend the University of Texas at Dallas and graduated with a master’s degree in International Management.

-Hayek also attended the New York Film Academy, where he studied documentary film making.
-He later collaborated with André Singer on the film “Stairway to Heaven – Rebuilding the Minbar of Saladin” (West Park Pictures, 2009).